-1.1 These GTC apply to all agreements (each an “Agreement”) for software solutions to support business processes for use via the Internet as a web application (“SaaS Solution”) of ZREALITY GmbH, Zollamtstraße 11, 67663 Kaiserslautern, Germany (“ZREALITY”).
+1.1 These GTC apply to all contracts (each a “Contract”) for software solutions to support business processes for use via the Internet as a web application (“SaaS Solution”) of ZREALITY GmbH, Zollamtstraße 11, 67663 Kaiserslautern, Germany (“ZREALITY”).

-1.2 Clients of ZREALITY can only be companies, i.e. natural or legal persons acting in connection with their business or self-employment (each a “Customer”; ZREALITY and Customers are each a “Party” and together the “Parties”).
+1.2 Clients of ZREALITY can only be companies, i.e. natural persons or legal entities acting in connection with their business or self-employment (each a “Client”; ZREALITY and Clients are each a “Party” and together the “Parties”).

-1.3 ZREALITY does not recognize deviating terms and conditions or other agreement terms of the Customer unless ZREALITY has expressly agreed to their validity in writing in advance.
-ZREALITY already expressly objects to the validity of the Customer’s terms and conditions.
+1.3 ZREALITY does not recognize any deviating terms and conditions or other contractual terms and conditions of the Client, unless ZREALITY has expressly agreed to their applicability in writing in advance.
+ZREALITY already expressly objects to the validity of the Client’s terms and conditions.

-2.1 Upon the Customer’s request, ZREALITY shall prepare a non-binding offer (“Offer”) for the use of the SaaS solution requested by the Customer.
-An Offer shall not be deemed to be agreed in the sense of an agreement conclusion until an authorized representative of the respective contracting party has signed it.
+2.1 Upon the Client’s request, ZREALITY shall prepare a non-binding offer (“Offer”) regarding the use of the SaaS Solution requested by the Client.
+An Offer shall not be deemed to be agreed in the sense of a contract conclusion until it has been signed by an authorized representative of the respective contracting party.

-2.2 The commencement of the Agreement shall be determined by the Parties in the Offer (“Commencement Date”).
-If no specific date is specified as the start of the Agreement, the Agreement shall start on the date of the last signature of an authorized representative within the framework of the conclusion of the Agreement.
+2.2 The commencement of the contract shall be determined by the parties in the offer (“Commencement Date”).
+If no specific date is specified as the Contract Commencement Date, the Contract shall commence on the date of the last signature of an authorized representative within the scope of the Contract conclusion.

-3.1 The concrete scope of functions of the SaaS solution as well as the requirements for the hardware and software environment that must be fulfilled on the Customer’s side result from the respective offer and the documentation that ZREALITY provides or makes accessible to Customer together with the SaaS Solution (“User Documentation”).
-The SaaS solution is not provided for local installation at Customers’s site.
+3.1 The concrete scope of functions of the SaaS Solution as well as the requirements for the hardware and software environment that must be met on the Customer’s side result from the respective offer and the documentation that ZREALITY makes accessible or provides to Customers together with the SaaS Solution (“User Documentation”).
+It is not possible to provide the SaaS solution for local installation at the customer’s premises.

-3.2 As part of the SaaS Solution, storage space is provided by ZREALITY on central servers on which the information and data generated and processed with the SaaS solution (e.g. 3D-visualizations) as well as information uploaded by Customer (e.g. participation list) (“Customer Content”) is stored for the Customer for the duration of the contractual relationship.
+3.2 As part of the SaaS solution, storage space is provided by ZREALITY on central servers on which the data and information (e.g., 3D representations) generated and processed for the Customer with the SaaS solution and information uploaded by the Customer (e.g., participant lists) (“Customer Content”) are stored for the duration of the contractual relationship.

-3.3 The service transfer point is the ZREALITY router output to the Internet.
-On Customer side, the Customer itself must take care of the connection to the Internet, the provision or maintenance of the network connection to the service transfer point, and the procurement and provision of network access components for the Internet.
+3.3 The performance transfer point is the ZREALITY router output to the Internet.
+On the Customer’s side, the Customer itself must take care of the connection to the Internet, the provision or maintenance of the network connection to the performance handover point, and the procurement and provision of network access components for the Internet.

 4.1 The following service levels apply to the SaaS solution:

-• Availability during Operating Hours: 99% on average over a calendar month (“Availability”), excluding Planned Maintenance and Downtime beyond ZREALITY’s control from the calculation of Availability.
+– Availability during Operating Hours: 99% on average over a calendar month (“Availability”), excluding Scheduled Maintenance and downtime beyond ZREALITY’s control from the calculation of Availability.

-4.2 If, for urgent technical reasons that cannot be postponed, maintenance work is exceptionally required during the operating hours that does not constitute Planned Maintenance Work, with the consequence that the SaaS Solution is not available during this time, ZREALITY will inform the Customer in time by e-mail to the address specified by the Customer, if possible.
+4.2 To the extent that, for urgent technical reasons that cannot be postponed, maintenance work is exceptionally required during operating hours that does not constitute Planned Maintenance, with the result that the SaaS Solution is not available during this time, ZREALITY will, if possible, inform the Client in good time by e-mail to the address specified by the Client.

-4.3 ZREALITY performs the analysis and correction of documented, reproducible errors of the SaaS Solution (hereinafter “Support Services”) in accordance with recognized industry standards.
+4.3 ZREALITY will perform the analysis and correction of documented, reproducible errors in the SaaS Solution (hereinafter “Support Services”) in accordance with recognized industry standards.
 ZREALITY does not guarantee success in the elimination of errors.
-“Error” within the meaning of these GTC is any failure reported by Customer that results in the condition and functionality of the SaaS Solution deviating from the offer and user documentation and
+“Error” within the meaning of these GTC is any malfunction reported by the Customer that results in the quality and functionality of the SaaS Solution deviating from the offer and user documentation and

-• this has a more than insignificant effect on their serviceability, or
+– this has a more than insignificant effect on its usability, or

-• Corruption of data or loss of data processed with or generated by the SaaS Solution occurs.
+– corruption of data or loss of data occurs that is processed with or generated by the SaaS Solution.

-If a malfunction that has occurred, cannot be reproduced, it is not considered a fault.
-In this case, the parties will jointly agree on the further procedure.
+If a malfunction that has occurred cannot be reproduced, it is not considered an Error.
+In this case, the parties shall jointly agree on the further course of action.

-4.4 Customer must report occurring errors immediately with a precise description of the problem.
-The report can initially be made verbally, but must be repeated in text form (e-mail) no later than the next working day.
-ZREALITY is available to receive error reports by e-mail Monday – Friday from 09:00 to 17:00 at the following e-mail address: email@example.com
+4.4 The customer must immediately report any faults that occur with a precise description of the problem.
+The report may initially be made verbally, but must be repeated in text form (e-mail) no later than the next business day.
+ZREALITY can be reached to receive error reports by e-mail Monday – Friday from 09:00 to 17:00 at the following e-mail address: email@example.com